Acvrock/FileDownloader/README.md

 # File Downloader
-File Downloader is a google chrome extension that allows you to download all the pdf and doc files on a page on one click.
+File Downloader is a Google Chrome extension that allows you to download all the pdf and doc files on a page on one click.
 Can be useful when you want to download all your courses pdf notes without having to download it one at a time.
 You can also select only the files you want.